 Every idea has too much potential, it doesn’t want to rest, and I don’t either.

-Your songwriting, production, and record making in general brings so many layers of music from so many different genres and cultural sources.
+Your songwriting, production, and record making in general brings so many layers of music from so many different genres and sonic sources.
 It’s clear you’re all very curious and also well-educated individuals.
 How does your collective cultural and musical education play into your creative process?